Mattress pad: Memory-foam mattress toppers

-Visco-elastic foam toppers are made from visco-elastic polyurethane, also known as "memory foam".
-This is a type of material that exhibits both viscous and elastic characteristics when undergoing deformation.
+Visco-elastic foam toppers are made from visco-elastic polyurethane, also known as "memory foam", a type of material that exhibits both viscous and elastic characteristics when undergoing deformation.
 Viscous materials, like water, resist shear flow and strain linearly with time when a stress is applied.
-The foam used in the construction of these memory foam toppers reacts to both pressure and temperature.
+The foam used in the construction of memory foam toppers reacts to both pressure and temperature.
 This, combined with its greater density, are properties that give them their characteristic "weightlessness" sensation.
 Memory foam mattress toppers are touted to optimize support and promote proper spinal alignment during sleep.
-They are also regularly used in medical institutions because of their pressure relieving properties.
+They are also regularly used in medical institutions to relieve pressure.

 Latex mattress toppers

 Latex is derived from rubber tree sap and feels springy as well as responsive.
 There are 2 main methods of manufacturing latex:

 Dunlop Latex

 Dunlop latex is heavier on one side than the other due to sedimentation during the foaming process.
 As such, it is primarily used for support layers of a bed.